Stability in Online Coalition Formation: Results

 Together, $\pi$ is an IS partition with probability at most $\frac 1k$.
 By Yao's principle, no randomized algorithm can compute an IS partition with probability more than $\frac 1k$ for every (deterministic) symmetric $\{-y,x\}$-ASHGs.
-Since $k$ was chosen arbitrarily, the assertion follows. \end{proof}
+Since our choice of $k$ is arbitrary, the assertion follows. \end{proof}